This international martial arts event led from Okinawa, the home of kobudo and karate, consists of performing 100 kata in sequence.

-If you want to try Kobudo for the first time at this 100 Kata event but don’t know where to go to participate then please email us at email@example.com and we will try to find a participating dojo close to you.
+If you want to try Karate for the first time at this 100 Kata event but don’t know where to go to participate then please email us at email@example.com and we will try to find a participating dojo close to you.

 Follow the event on Facebook here –

-The list of registered participants and dojo will be displayed here and updated frequently.
+The list of registered participants and dojo is updated regularly.
+The link will be posted here.